Agents assigned to a Call Center are able to interact with callers in real-time, answering questions and offering assistance efficiently.

 Answer a Call

-Ensure that you're prepared to accept incoming calls first.
-You'll need to adjust your availability status to Available and turn off Do Not Disturb mode.
+In order to receive any calls, you'll need to adjust your availability status to Available and turn off Do Not Disturb mode.

-Answer calls from within the Dialpad app or by using the floating notification.
+Answer a call from the Dialpad app, or by using the floating notification — simply press 'Answer'

-What you'll notice is that, while being rung and during an active call, Dialpad disables the ability to change your availability status.
+While you're being rung, and during an active call, Dialpad disables the ability to change your availability status.
 As soon as the call ends, you can modify your availability status again.

-We'll alert you via pop-up and push notification; therefore, you can decide whether to stay in that state or return to Available.
+We'll alert you via pop-up and push notification, so you can decide whether to stay in that state or return to Available.

-Keep in mind that you cannot block a number as an Agent; only an Admin may block a number for a Shared Line.
+Keep in mind that Agents cannot block a number; only Admins can block a number for a Shared Line.

 Place a Call